gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add a 'development' assemble task, which chooses a single binary for each component.
 - Need to make standard 'build', 'check' lifecycle tasks available too.
 - Formalise the concept of a naming scheme for binary names, tasks and file paths.
-- Add a convention to give each binary a separate output directory (as the name of each variant binary can be the same).
-- Add a convention to give each binary a separate object file directory.
 - Need to be able to build a single variant or all variants.
 - Need to consume locally and between projects and between builds.
 - Need a hook to infer the default variant.